HDmoonSir/Finetune-RAG-Pipeline-LLM/README.md

 - `your_question`: The question you want to ask the RAG system.
 Must be enclosed in double quotes.

+- `--lora-path`: Path to the LoRA adapter (optional).
+Only applicable for local models.

 **Execution Examples:**

 1.  **API Model Test:**